 Support Data Collection, Research, and Reporting to Assess and Inform Abortion Care and Education Needs.
-These investments would support research designed to inform policies and improve access to abortion care and education, including: 1) the California Future of Abortion Council progress and impact report; 2) comprehensive community survey and research to identify unmet educational and health needs; 3) data on the effectiveness of sexual health education in public schools; 4) data on the effectiveness of current reproductive and sexual health education interventions.
+These investments would support research designed to inform policies and improve access to abortion care and education, including: 1) the California Future of Abortion Council progress and impact report; 2) comprehensive community survey and research to identify unmet educational and health needs; 3) data on the effectiveness of sexual health education in public schools; 4) data on the effectiveness and impact of the provision of medication abortion; and 5) data on the effectiveness of current reproductive and sexual health education interventions.